chand1012/WinGuake/docs/README.md

 Check out the original Linux version [here](https://github.com/Guake/guake/).

+# What is it?
+Remember the days when playing Quake (or even as recent as CS:GO) where you pressed a key and the console came up?
+Wouldn't it be very convenient if Windows did this?
+**Enter WinGuake**
+WinGuake is a Windows version of the popular [Guake Terminal](https://github.com/Guake/guake/) for Linux.
+It allows you to use the Windows Command Prompt with just a few button presses, and to hide it just as easy!

 # Get Pre-compiled Version
 - Download from the [here](https://github.com/chand1012/winguake/releases).
 - Extract the zip to the directory of your choice